 Incentives, rather than punishment, are known to be an effective method for changing behaviour - scientists and researchers have recognised this for some time now.
 So, this can work well when training a puppy to walk to heel, but can this be a useful method in life or death situations?

-We're talking about how to get young drivers, and drivers with very little experience, to remember that when they're behind the wheel of a car, their trip to the local cinema can quickly become a life or death experience.
+We're talking about how to get new and young drivers to remember that when they're behind the wheel of a car, their trip to the local cinema can quickly become a life or death experience.

 The statistics just don't lie – young drivers are very much more likely to be involved in an accident than drivers aged 25 and over.
 And for this reason, car insurance is priced highly for young drivers – stick number one.

-While early telematics insurers argued that their black box car insurance products could be seen to be incentivising young drivers, there were some parties who felt they still used unnecessary restrictions to help keep young drivers from having too much freedom – stick number two.
+While early telematics insurers argued that their black box car insurance products could offer incentives to young drivers, there were some parties who felt they still used unnecessary restrictions to help keep young drivers from having too much freedom – stick number two.

 In March 2013 plans for a green paper were unveiled by the Government in which the Department for Transport said it would look at ways of "improving the safety of newly-qualified drivers".
-But, in January 2014, it was announced that the discussion would be put on hold indefinitely.
+But, in January 2014, the discussion was put on hold indefinitely.

-Many interested parties felt that the original proposals to be debated were just too many sticks.
+Many groups felt that the original proposals were just too many sticks.
 It had been proposed that: